 In many ways, a language is its vocabulary.
 Other skills, such as grammar, pronunciation, etc. all revolve around correct, meaningful use of words.
-Clearly, you want the biggest, best English vocabulary possible.
+To master the English language, you need to know a large volume of English vocabulary.
 This is especially important on the TOEFL, where you can’t stop to look up a word or ask someone to explain it.
 Vocabulary is an important part of all four TOEFL skills: Reading, Listening, Writing and Speaking.
 When you practice each skill, you have many different opportunities to build your vocabulary as well.
-Let’s look at ways to build vocabulary using these four key aspects of language.
+So let’s look at the best strategies to help you improve your English vocabulary!

 Improve English Vocabulary Through Reading